Travelling 3,887 miles to Chad

 ‘Then it kind of spiralled.
 We worked out how far it was to Chad, and just went for it.
 It was announced in a Sunday morning service, and we invited people to take part.’

 Scott said it’s important to show the young people that we support them.
 ‘They are not the church of tomorrow, they are the church of today.
 It’s their idea, creativity and drive that has led to this.

 ‘It’s all about owning it through faith.
 In this instance they’re taking the lead in mobilising the church in a journey of justice, and it’s inspired them to think about how we can help others.
 Chad has various problems - it has the third highest infant mortality rate in the world, and life expectancy averages 50 years old.
 The Guinebor II hospital is a beacon of hope in the hostile Sahel desert - yet we know from Tom that coronavirus has affected the hospital financially.
 It’s seeing there is a need and running with it.’

-The Shields have sent a video thanking the church and wishing them well.
+The Spears have sent a video thanking the church and wishing them well.

 ‘The kids were taken by it,’ said Scott, ‘it’s given them more ownership, there’s now more of a connection with the people we support – they’re not just a distant couple.’